Aqua Voice vs Wispr Flow summary

 65.1%

-On standard speech benchmarks (OpenASR), Avalon also outperforms Whisper on 7 of 8 test sets.
-But the technical accuracy gap is where it really matters if you're a developer or power user.
+On standard speech benchmarks (OpenASR), Avalon also outperforms Whisper Large v3 on 7 of 8 test sets.
+This compares Avalon to the open-source Whisper model, not to Wispr Flow specifically.
+The technical accuracy gap is where it really matters if you're a developer or power user.
 Try Aqua Voice free.

 What actual users say